PacktPublishing/20-Web-Projects-with-Vanilla-JavaScript/README.md

 NOTE ON PULL REQUESTS: All of these projects are part of the course.
 While I do appreciate people trying to make some things prettier or adding new features, we are only accepting pull requests and looking at issues for bug fixes so that the code stays inline with the course
-### Download a free PDF

- <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
-<p align="center"> <a href="https://packt.link/free-ebook/9781800563049">https://packt.link/free-ebook/9781800563049 </a> </p>